-Each House is run by a resident Houseparent and an Assistant Houseparent.

-Harris House accommodates the boys.
-Music House accommodates the girls.
-The Housemistress also acts as Senior School Nurse and is assisted in this role by the non-resident School Nurse.
+The resident Housemaster of Harris House is assisted by his wife and a team of non-resident House Tutors.
+Harris House accommodates all the older boys.
+The resident Housemistress of Music House is assisted by a resident Assistant Housemistress, two resident House Tutors, and other non-resident staff who undertake evening boarding duties.
+Music House accommodates the youngest pupils and all the girls in single, double and triple rooms.
+The Housemistress also acts as Senior School Nurse and is assisted in this role by the non-resident Assistant School Nurse.
 Our aim is to provide comfortable, homely surroundings which the pupils can identify as a place of their own.